George Walpole Leake: Personal life

 He married Rose Ellen Gliddon in September 1850.
 Among their children were George Leake (1856–1902), who became Premier of Western Australia.
-Rose died in 1888, and Leake remarried shortly after to a woman 40 years his junior.
+Rose died in 1888, and Leake remarried shortly after to Amy Mabel May, a woman 40 years his junior.
+They had one daughter.

 He retired in 1891, and died four years later.
 His estate went to his second wife.

-His childless brother's estate was inherited by Luke's widow, Lady Leake, when Sir Luke died in 1886.
-Lady Leake later married a Dr Whaler and returned to England.
+The estate of his childless brother, Luke Samuel Leake, was inherited by Luke's widow when Luke died in 1886, and who then remarried and returned to England.